apache/arrow/docs/source/cpp/flight.rst

 gRPC
 ----

-When using default gRPC transport options can be passed to it via :member:`arrow::flight::FlightClientOptions::generic_options`.
+When using the default gRPC transport, options can be passed to it via :member:`arrow::flight::FlightClientOptions::generic_options`.
 For example:

 .. tab-set::